-The similarities between Creole and Cajun cuisines are due to the French heritage of both cultures, and the new ingredients to which French cooking techniques were applied by Creoles and by Cajuns.
+The similarities between Creole and Cajun cuisines are due to the French heritage of both cultures, along with the new ingredients to which French cooking techniques were applied by the Creoles and by Cajuns.
 Both types of cooking have culinary roots in France, with a nod to Spain, Africa, and Native America, and to a lesser degree to the West Indies, Germany, Ireland, and Italy.
-Both cultures take their food very seriously, and love to cook, eat, and entertain.
+Both cultures take their food very seriously and love to cook, eat, and entertain.

 It is said that a Creole feeds one family with three chickens and a Cajun feeds three families with one chicken.
-Another major difference between Creole and Cajun food is in the type of roux used as the base of sauces, stews, soups, and other savory dishes.
-Creole roux is made from butter and flour (as in France), while Cajun roux is made from lard or oil and flour.
+Another major difference between Creole and Cajun food is in the type of roux used as the base for the classic sauces, stews, soups, and many other savory dishes.
+A typical Creole roux is made from butter and flour (as in France), while a Cajun roux is usually made with lard or oil and flour.
 This is partly due to the scarcity of dairy products in some areas of Acadiana (Acadia + Louisiana) when Cajun cuisine was being developed.
 Gumbo is perhaps the signature dish of both cuisines.
 Creole gumbo has a tomato base and is more of a soup, while Cajun gumbo has a roux base and is more of a stew.

 The cultural difference between the two methods of cooking lies in the fact that Creoles had access to local markets, and servants to cook their food while Cajuns lived mostly off the land, were subject to the elements of the seasons, and generally cooked meals in one large pot.